Looking for the best banks for American expats in France? Read on.

 Expat Groups Online

 If you’re a member of any online expat groups, such as the handful of Moving to France groups on Facebook, you can find many rants, stories, and tales of woe by expats about opening bank accounts in France.
+American banking in France is a different beast than you might expect.

 If you’re not a member of any of these groups, I highly recommend joining them.
 They are probably one of the key reasons I stay on Facebook.
 Of course, another reason is because of the Wanderschool Facebook page.